BAM-PFA/guerrillatv/index.md

   <div class="row">
     <div class="col-sm">
     <p>
-    Top Value Television began in 1972 when a group of mediamakers, artists, and activists used brand-new portable videotape equipment to document the <strong>'72 presidential conventions</strong>.
+    <strong>Top Value Television</strong> began in 1972 when a group of mediamakers, artists, and activists used brand-new portable videotape equipment to document the <strong>'72 presidential conventions</strong>.
 With the sensibilities of the underground and cutting-edge consumer video tech, TVTV and a loose global network of <strong>video guerrillas</strong> spearheaded community-based news, citizen journalism, and democratized media that in 2020 continue to gain relevance.
+Active until 1977, many TVTV collaborators went on to become household names, including Bill Murray, Harold Ramis, and John Belushi.
     </p>
     <p>
     This site showcases a 2018-2021 preservation project at <a href="https://bampfa.org">BAMPFA</a> to digitize hundreds of hours of raw footage that went into TVTV's documentaries on the 1972 Democratic (<i><strong>World's Largest TV Studio</strong></i>) and Republican (<i><strong>Four More Years</strong></i>) conventions, as well as a 4-part program with TVTV members embedded in the White House during the first 100 days after Richard Nixon's resignation (<i><strong>Gerald Ford's America</strong></i>).
 We also digitized TVTV's entire paper and photo archive, with thousands of pages available online.